Early Neutral Evaluation Services

 How JMW Can Help

-At JMW, our commitment is to helping you resolve your dispute as efficiently as possible.
-We can help to navigate you through the ENE process, ensuring that you are fully prepared and effectively represented:
+We are committed to helping you resolve your dispute as efficiently as possible.
+We can help you navigate the ENE process, ensuring that you are fully prepared and effectively represented by:

 • Explaining each step of the ENE process